 Tomato Patch

-Planning my tomato patch is one of my favorite parts of designing my garden!
-Since tomatoes love support, I’ll be weaving twine through the rows of my plants as a trellis system, just like I’ve seen on Yellow Door Homestead.
+In my square foot garden layout, since tomatoes love support, I’ll be weaving twine through the rows of plants as a trellis system, just like I’ve seen on Yellow Door Homestead.
 This method keeps the plants upright, promotes airflow, and makes harvesting so much easier.

 Potato Tower

-Instead of using up valuable ground space, I’m building a potato tower toward the back of my tomato patch.
+This fits perfectly into a square foot garden layout, where every inch is used intentionally.
 I’ll be using a 3-foot radius, 3-foot high tower, secured with chicken wire and a board stake, then layering straw, compost, and seed potatoes inside.

-This vertical method allows me to grow a big harvest in a small space, and as I add layers throughout the season, the potatoes will keep growing upward.
+As I add layers throughout the season, the potatoes will keep growing upward.
 By harvest time, I’ll be digging into a tower packed full of homegrown spuds!

 Zucchini and Peppers

 Zucchini tends to spread out of control, so I’ll be giving it plenty of room along one edge of my garden, training the vines to grow outward rather than sprawling over everything else.
-Since peppers grow upright, they can be nestled into a more compact space nestled inside tomato cages.
+Since peppers grow upright, they can be nestled into a more compact space, nestled inside tomato cages.

 I’ll be placing my peppers in rows near my tomatoes so they can benefit from the similar watering schedule while making sure they have enough airflow to prevent disease.
 This setup keeps my garden productive without wasting space!